Location: Anywhere in EU

 More specifically, your tasks might include:

-Developing code in Ruby, PHP, Clojure, ReactJS, Python, both individually and in teams
+- Developing code in Ruby, PHP, ReactJS, Python, both individually and in teams

-Occasional Linux (Ubuntu) server administration, also using Ansible
+- Occasional Linux (Ubuntu) server administration, using Ansible

-Analysing, understanding and optimising integration of our systems with external services, like Mailjet or Twilio
+- Analyzing, understanding and optimizing integration of our systems with external services, like Mailjet or Twilio

 It’s also up to you to shape our infrastructure - our culture is based on the “doer's attitude” and hacker culture.
 If you can get your hands dirty with diagnosing and solving the problem and you can convince others that your solution is the right one without going into flame war, you’re one of us.